dayreiner/dayreiner.github.io/blog/_posts/2016-04-05-zero-to-mariadb-cluster-in-docker-swarm-in-15-minutes-part-2.md

 {% endhighlight %}
 ...all members should report back the same UUID.

-Once you have confirmed the cluster is operational, you can *optionally* re-run `./deploy_mariadb.sh` to redeploy the bootstrap node as a standard galera cluster member.
+Once you have confirmed the cluster is operational, you can *optionally* re-run [`deploy_mariadb.sh`](https://github.com/dayreiner/docker-swarm-mariadb/blob/master/scripts/deploy_mariadb.sh) to redeploy the bootstrap node as a standard galera cluster member.

 ## <a name="destroy-swarm"></a>Destroying the Swarm

 At this point, you may just want to clear everything and start over.
-To destroy the swarm (without cancelling any instances), run the `destroy_swarm.sh` script.
-If you provisioned your nodes in IBM Softlayer, you can use the `cancel_softlayer.sh` script to cancel and destroy the instances you provisioned using `provision_softlayer.sh`.
-You can also tear down and rebuild the swarm using the `rebuild_swarm.sh` script (it just calls `destroy_swarm.sh` followed by `build_swarm.sh`), which has been included for convenience when experimenting.
+To destroy the swarm (without cancelling any instances), run the [`destroy_swarm.sh`](https://github.com/dayreiner/docker-swarm-mariadb/blob/master/scripts/destroy_swarm.sh) script.

+If you provisioned your nodes in IBM Softlayer, you can use the [`cancel_softlayer.sh`](https://github.com/dayreiner/docker-swarm-mariadb/blob/master/scripts/cancel_softlayer.sh) script to cancel and destroy the instances you provisioned using [`provision_softlayer.sh`](https://github.com/dayreiner/docker-swarm-mariadb/blob/master/scripts/provision_softlayer.sh).

+You can also tear down and rebuild the swarm using the [`rebuild_swarm.sh`](https://github.com/dayreiner/docker-swarm-mariadb/blob/master/scripts/rebuild_swarm.sh) script (it just calls [`destroy_swarm.sh`](https://github.com/dayreiner/docker-swarm-mariadb/blob/master/scripts/destroy_swarm.sh) followed by [`build_swarm.sh`](https://github.com/dayreiner/docker-swarm-mariadb/blob/master/scripts/build_swarm.sh)), which has been included for convenience when experimenting.

-> **Note**: The `cancel_softlayer.sh` script (just like the ordering script) needs `expect` installed on your system to get around `slcli` not having a `-y` option to force through orders/cancellations without any input.
-To perform the raw API calls to order and cancel without any prompting, or for more information on using the Softlayer ordering API programatically, refer to the [documentation](https://sldn.softlayer.com/blog/phil/Simplified-CCI-Creation).
+> **Note**: The [`cancel_softlayer.sh`](https://github.com/dayreiner/docker-swarm-mariadb/blob/master/scripts/cancel_softlayer.sh) script (just like the ordering script) needs `expect` installed on your system to get around `slcli` not having a `-y` option to force through orders/cancellations without any input.

 # Happy Swarming!